conduktor/conduktor-docs/docs/gateway/concepts/service-accounts-authentication-authorization.md

 ### SSL with Client Authentication (mTLS)

-With mutual TLS (mTLS) authentication, both Kafka clients and the Gateway validate each other’s identities using TLS certificates, ensuring secure and trusted bidirectional communication.
-This means that both the client and the Gateway authenticate one another through their respective certificates.
+With mutual TLS (mTLS) authentication, both Kafka clients and Gateway validate each other’s identities using TLS certificates, ensuring secure and trusted bidirectional communication.
+This means that both the client and Gateway authenticate one another through their respective certificates.

-As a result, the Gateway **cannot generate a local Service Account**, but it **can create an external Service Account linked to the client certificate's CN** (Common Name).
+As a result, Gateway **cannot generate a local Service Account**, but it **can create an external Service Account linked to the client certificate's CN** (Common Name).

 :::tip
 You can change the SSL principal mapping rules by setting the `GATEWAY_SSL_PRINCIPAL_MAPPING_RULES` environment variable.
 By default, it extracts the CN.